 Only Board Certified Orthodontist From Carlisle, PA

-You might think all orthodontists are board certified, but, in fact, only one in three are.
-Finding an American Board certified orthodontist in Carlisle, PA is the only way to be certain you’ll have a great orthodontic experience.
-Dr. Richard J. Cantor with Cantor & Team Orthodontics is not only proud to be board certified, but he is also committed to providing the very best in service to all of his patients.
+You might assume that all orthodontists are board certified, but actually, only one in three holds this distinction.
+To ensure you receive top-notch orthodontic care in Carlisle, PA, it’s essential to find an American Board certified orthodontist.
+Dr. Richard J. Cantor at Cantor & Team Orthodontics is proud to be board certified and is dedicated to providing the highest level of service to all his patients.

 What Is a Board Certified Orthodontist?